 Alba Fucens & Albe, the small town that sits behind the archaeological site are shadowed by the 2486 masl peaks of nearby Mount Velino and Majella range whose stark high level greys sets off perfectly the explosion of wild flowers across the site late Spring.
 Clover loves the stone, almost cushioning each from the human footprints, whilst the buzz of joyous honeybees has to be heard to be believed, it’s not just nectar for history buffs but a thriving nectar point to make the divine local honey.

-Since 1949 The Alba Fucens site has been excavated by Joseph Mertens a Professor at Belgium’s University of Louvain.
+The Alba Fucens site was primarily excavated by Joseph Mertens a Professor at Belgium’s University of Louvain.
 He has created an artist rendering of the city complete with its 4 portals, forum, thermal baths, amphitheatre, houses & sewage system whose remains with the map it is possible to make out without too much double guessing.
 Sadly the tourist office there only displays this, seemingly not giving handouts, so either take a picture of their poster display on your digital camera or phone to refer to or print it out ready.

 Famous for: Jean-Marie Straub & Daniele Huillet’ film Moses & Aaron that was filmed at the site.

 Language Tip: Albe = Settlement on a hill: Alba=Dawn